Is It Worth Getting a Doctorate in Education (EdD)?

 1. You Want a Leadership Role Within Your Organization

 Doctorate of Education programs are designed to prepare students for educational leadership jobs in academic institutions, school districts, government agencies, charitable organizations and in the private sector.
-While there are EdD recipients who become teaching professors, some may not have academic ambitions.
-An EdD is a professional degree geared toward teaching students problem-solving skills that will help them meet the challenges that educational leaders face today.
+While some EdD recipients become teaching professors, others may not have academic ambitions.
+An EdD is a professional degree designed to equip students with problem-solving skills to address the challenges educational leaders face today.

 2. You Want to Work in K-12 Schools or as Part of a College or University Administration

 Professionals with doctorates in education often work for school systems as principals, vice principals, program directors, academic advisors, superintendents and deans.
 EdD specializations and concentrations offer students a chance to hone in on areas such as K-12 education, early childhood education, higher education, school leadership and classroom leadership.
-Because administrators and educators today face growing challenges to improve learning experiences and make their institutions the best they can be for students, earning an EdD may be a worthwhile endeavor for these professionals.
+Because administrators and educators today face increasing challenges in improving learning experiences and making their institutions the best they can be for students, earning an EdD may be a worthwhile endeavor.
 That is because these doctoral programs focus on preparing school and district leaders to solve complex problems and initiate innovative solutions.

 3. You Like Problem-Solving Modern Technological Challenges in Education

-Today’s educators and students are facing ever-changing educational environments, including on the technological front.
+Today’s students are learning in a rapidly evolving tech environment—by late 2025, 64% of U.S. teens said they use AI chatbots.
 In the classroom and online, technologies are emerging to help facilitate learning and improve operations.
 School administrators and education leaders help manage and oversee education technology from the selection of what programs and hardware to invest in to the systems that keep students, faculty and data safe and secure online.
-Emerging educational technologies have helped modernize the U.S. education system, allowing for a more personalized learning environment for students.
+Emerging educational technologies. especially AI, are rapidly reshaping U.S. classrooms and enabling more personalized learning experiences (in 2025, 54% of students and 53% of core-subject teachers reported using AI for school, and federal guidance highlights AI tools that adapt to learner needs in real time).

 Some graduate schools offer educational technology concentration options in their education doctoral programs.
 Such programs focus on software and hardware development, implementation and applications to facilitate and enrich the learning experience.